Your guide to becoming an Australian permanent resident.

 Eight questions every PR applicant asks.

 Yes.
 The Department of Home Affairs allows applicants to lodge and manage their own visa applications via ImmiAccount.
-Many people do this successfully.
-A registered migration agent (MARN) is recommended where evidence is complex, the case has a refusal history, or you cannot dedicate the time to follow procedural requirements.
+A registered migration agent (MARN) is recommended where evidence is complex or the case has a refusal history.

-Competent English (IELTS 6 each band, or equivalent PTE / TOEFL / OET / Cambridge) is the minimum for points-tested visas.
-Proficient English (IELTS 7) earns +10 points; Superior English (IELTS 8) earns +20.
-For 186 ENS Direct Entry, the same minimum applies.
-Some employer-sponsored pathways have exemptions for passport holders of UK, Ireland, USA, Canada, NZ.
+Competent English (IELTS 6 each band) is the minimum for points-tested visas.
+Proficient (IELTS 7) earns +10; Superior (IELTS 8) earns +20.
+Some employer-sponsored pathways have exemptions for UK, Ireland, USA, Canada, NZ passport holders.

-No. The Australian Study Requirement (2 academic years of study completed in Australia) earns 5 points on the Points Test, and the Temporary Graduate visa (485) gives you post-study work rights — but neither is a guarantee of PR.
+No. The Australian Study Requirement earns 5 points, and the 485 graduate visa gives post-study work rights — but neither is a guarantee of PR.
 You still need to meet occupation, English, and points thresholds.

-It is a path.
-After holding 491 for 3 years and earning A$53,900+ (2026 threshold) for each of those 3 years while living in a designated regional area, you can apply for subclass 191 — the permanent visa.
+Yes.
+After holding 491 for 3 years and earning A$53,900+ per year while living in a designated regional area, you can apply for subclass 191.
 About 85% of 491 holders who meet the income condition transition successfully.
-The cost is the 5-year geographic restriction.

 Yes for all five pathways.
-Spouse / de facto partners are added as secondary applicants on the same visa.
+Spouse/de facto partners are added as secondary applicants.
 They must meet health, character, and English requirements (or pay the second VAC).
-De facto relationships need to be registered or substantiated with 12 months of cohabitation evidence.

-If you already hold a valid skills assessment in that occupation, and were invited before the list change, you remain eligible.
-If you have not yet been invited, the EOI is suspended until either your occupation returns or you switch to a different visa subclass.
-Skills assessments do not expire mid-application for visas already lodged.
+If you already hold a valid skills assessment and were invited before the list change, you remain eligible.
+If not yet invited, the EOI is suspended until your occupation returns or you switch to a different subclass.

-60 days from the day you receive the invitation in ImmiAccount.
-You must lodge the visa application within that window.
-Late lodgement requires submitting a new EOI and waiting for a fresh invitation, which is not guaranteed.
+60 days from receipt in ImmiAccount.
+Late lodgement requires a new EOI and fresh invitation.

 Methodology